meditationstuff/protocol_1/index.md

 * stop, wait, account for the unaccounted-for, where's the unaccounted-for in your actions, plans, goals, where's the magic, where's the will figure it out later, where's the pushed-away no idea? you DON'T have to solve it or dissolve it; you just have to account for it, when it's safe to account for it
 * "independence always an illusion; only radical interdependence all the way down. acknowledging includes loss of individuality and separate self"
 * Layering or micro-layering is when some change (a) now prevents some other thing (b) from changing until/unless (a) is undone or delayered.
 In that case, (b) is now (once again) labile/changeable.
 Layering and layers “stack” and can create complex structure.
 Eventually it can be safe for like everything to be labile and the system “updates” itself and takes care of itself, spontaneously, effortlessly, costlessly, more effectively and fine-grain-Lu and responsively than “you” can, etc., etc.
+* "knowing what to do" (or "knowing exactly what to do") may have a similar "yellow flag" profile as "momentum" (could be fine or good but something to give lots and lots of extra scrutiny)
+* elsewhere/&#8203;elsewhen/&#8203;otherwhere/&#8203;otherwhen/&#8203;there/&#8203;then/&#8203;goal/&#8203;planning/&#8203;action/&#8203;telos/&#8203;billiard-ball-in-three-dimensional-space/&#8203;/body-puppeteer--driven vs here/&#8203;now-driven / you're-in-the-universe--driven vs the-universe-is-in-you/"everything"--driven (in a manner of speaking, etc.)
+	* the sense in which you don't move through space; space moves through you, etc., etc.
+	* sense in which there is no "\[right] over there"
+	* sense in which there is no "way over there and \[e.g. future] then"